duca/Alcantara/README.md

 The executable file is named Alcantara and at the moment, there are two options to build it

-1 - In the directory type (if you also have qt5 installed, use qmake-qt4 instead of qmake) qmake -makefile Alcantara.pro PREFIX=/foo/dir (or omit PREFIX for default: /usr/local)
+1 - From inside Alcantara directory, type (if you also have qt5 installed, use qmake-qt4 instead of qmake):

-2 - After that, just make && make install
+qmake -makefile Alcantara.pro PREFIX=/foo/dir (or omit PREFIX for default: /usr/local)

 and a Makefile will be generated using the correct paths for each include and lib files needed.
 After the end of the process execute the previous instruction

+2 - After that, just:

+ make && make install